-Unfortunately, the question whether cholecalciferol (vitamin D3) is suitable for vegans and vegetarians is not easy to answer.
+Unfortunately, the question whether cholecalciferol (vitamin D3) is suitable for vegetarians is not easy to answer.
 First of all, cholecalciferol (vitamin D3) doesn’t have anything to do with neither meat nor dairy as it is derived from sheep’s wool by purifying lanolin (wool grease).
 More important, however, is the fact that this lanolin goes through so many processes and purifications that the final product is actually a pure chemical (cholecalciferol).
-Therefore, in my opinion it can be regarded as suitable not only for vegetarians but also for vegans, all the more since production of cholecalcipherol doesn’t require killing animals.
-However, since cholecalcipherol (vitamin D3) is still linked to an animal (as it is initially derived from the wool) some manufacturers (including HealthAid) decided to compromise a little and state that it is suitable for vegetarians, excluding vegans.
+Therefore, in my opinion it can be regarded as suitable for vegetarians, all the more since production of cholecalcipherol doesn’t require killing animals.
+However, since cholecalcipherol (vitamin D3) is still linked to an animal (as it is initially derived from the wool) some manufacturers (including HealthAid) decided to state that it is suitable for vegetarians but not vegans.

-I myself am a vegan yet knowing how vitamin D3 is made I have no problem taking 10,000 to 20,000 IU of this form of vitamin D every day, as long as I get the confirmation it is derived from the wool of live sheep and packed in a vegan capsule.
+I am on a strictly plant-based diet yet knowing how vitamin D3 is made I have no problem taking 10,000 to 20,000 IU of this form of vitamin D3 every day, as long as I get the confirmation it is derived from the wool of live sheep and packed in a vegan capsule.
 I am not sure about other companies, but I have received the confirmation that the cholecalciferol (vitamin D3) used by HealthAid is derived from lanolin (wool grease) from live, unharmed sheep.

 On the other hand, the vitamin D2 (ergocalciferol), although not linked to any animal sources and therefore often recommended as suitable for vegans, is much inferior to cholecalciferol (D3) due to low bioavailability.
 Unfortunately, in addition to its poor absorption it is also expensive and usually sold in capsules containing very low strength of this vitamin.
 The low strength of supplements with vitamin D2 is often the most important factor discouraging even vegans and vegetarians from choosing it over vitamin D3, all the more since most of us need at least 5,000 and in some cases even 10,000 to 20,000 IU a day.